Focus and Scope

 - The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which may be found in About the Journal.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which may be found above.

 - If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.